Starting, stopping, and monitoring

 The Kubernetes cluster will automatically start as many containers as needed per service according to the Deployment configuration.

-To apply the deployment files, run this command:
+To apply the deployment files, run the command if you are using

 Port forwarding (for minikube only)